-A humanist funeral is a funeral that celebrates the life of someone who has died, without mentioning religion or a god.
+A humanist funeral is a funeral that celebrates the life of someone who has died, the life they led and the relationships they forged in their lifetime, without mentioning religion or a god.

 What is a humanist funeral?